GoogleChrome/web.dev/src/site/content/en/blog/flexbox-gap/index.md

 ### Browser compatibility

-At the time of writing `gap` is supported in desktop Firefox (version 63), Firefox for Android (version 63), and Chromium-based browsers (version 85).
+At the time of writing `gap` is supported in desktop Firefox 63, Firefox for Android 63, and planned for Chromium-based browsers as of 85.
 See [Browser compatibility](https://developer.mozilla.org/docs/Web/CSS/gap#Browser_compatibility) for updates.

 ## CSS Gap